 Keep font pairs minimal, and use a modern font to add an edgy element like the olive oil branding below.
 This trend is great for projects that want to capture the playfulness of the 70’s while showcasing a modern element.
 It’s a great balance of past and present!

 People use colors, shapes, and words to communicate and inspire in graphic design.
-But in 2023, we’re adding real-world textures like bubble gum, glass, grainy paper, and flowy silk to include a physical feel to design.
+Piggybacking on the surreal vibe of the new world-realism trend, we’re seeing designers add real-world textures like bubble gum, glass, grainy paper, and flowy silk to include a physical feel to design.

 When designing a project, look beyond digital confines and add layers of physical sensation through texture.
 From the fizz of soda to a soft cloth, textures stimulate a sense of touch your audiences can relate to – and crave.